-24.4% (93) of 381 respondents reported using or consuming illegal drugs, including prescription medication that was not theirs in the past 12 months.
-91 respondents chose to answer all remaining drug/narcotics questions.
+16.3% (54) of 332 respondents reported using or consuming illegal drugs, including prescription medication that was not theirs in the past 12 months.
+This is a decrease in usage reported in the 2020 survey (24.4%, 93 individuals).
+The legalization of marijuana in New York City may have influenced the responses.
+53 respondents chose to answer all remaining drug/narcotics questions.

 What drugs have you taken recreationally in the past 12 months?
 (Select all that apply.)
-Of the 91 respondents, 98.9% of respondents favor marijuana.
+Of the 53 respondents, 94.3% of respondents favor marijuana.

 At what age did you start using/consuming illegal drugs recreationally?

-Respondents began using illegal drugs between 18-20 years of age (51%) followed by 14 -17 years of age (37.4%).
+Respondents began using illegal drugs between 18-20 years of age (51%) followed by 14 -17 years of age (32%).

-While under the influence of drugs, have you ever....?
+While under the influence of drugs, have you ever...?
 (Select all that apply.)
-While under the influence of drugs, 91 students reported having regrets (27.5%), passed or blacked out with memory loss (23.1%), engaged in unplanned sexual activity (17.6%) missed classes (14.3%), or had unprotected sex (13.2%).
-46.2% reported no negative consequences.
+While under the influence of drugs, 53 respondents reported having regrets (24.5%), engaged in unplanned sexual activity (22.64%), passed or blacked out with memory loss (17%), missed classes (13.2%) or had unprotected sex (13.2%).
+51% reported no negative consequences.

 Have you ever sought help for your drug use?

-When students were asked if help was sought for drug use, the majority said no (83.5%).
+When students were asked if help was sought for drug use, the majority of respondents said no (86%).